openmindsclub/H4ckT0b3rF3st-2k21/projects/sudoku_solver/READMe.md

 <br>

-We all spent countless hours trying to solve a sudoku in our life, so to avoid this we created a sudoku solver that does it automatically.
+We all spent countless hours trying to solve a sudoku in our life, to make this easier we created a sudoku solver that does it automatically.
-What do you mean that's where the fun is?
+What do you mean? that's the fun part about the game.
 The real fun is to find a way to automate a game ;)

 ## What is a sudoku
-For thoses how spent the last 20 years in a cave, a sudoku is a number-placement puzzle where the objective is to fill a 9×9 grid with digits so that each column, each row, and each of the nine 3×3 subgrids that compose the grid contain all of the digits from 1 to 9 [wikipedia article](https://en.wikipedia.org/wiki/Sudoku).
+For those who spent the last 20 years in a cave, a sudoku is a number-placement puzzle where the objective is to fill a 9×9 grid with digits so that each column, each row, and each of the nine 3×3 subgrids that compose the grid contain all of the digits from 1 to 9 [wikipedia article](https://en.wikipedia.org/wiki/Sudoku).

 ## Project description
 This project implement the backtracking algorithm to solve a 9*9 sudoku, it also provide a basic template to add other methods to solve a sudoku.